cbcrg/nf-phdcourse20/README.md

 See [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation) for details.

 Note: runtime metrics may be incomplete for run short running tasks as in the case of this tutorial.

+### Step 15 - Modularization with DSL2

+Nextflow allow the definition of modules of tasks and sub-workflows.

+The script `rnaseq-tasks.nf` defines the same processes we used in the previously examples.

+These tasks are includes in the script `rnaseq-flow.nf` which defines the workflow logic to be executed.

+Finally the sub-workflow is include in the script `script8.nf` that's used as entry point for the sake of this tutorial.

+Run this example with the command:

+    nextflow run script8.nf

 ## Docker hands-on